 While most people would assume that Girls Trip was her pivotal moment, Haddish considers performing for the first time on The Arsenio Hall Show her first major career milestone.

 "The big moment for me was doing stand-up on The Arsenio Hall Show, to me, that was bigger than me doing Def Comedy Jam, that was bigger than me doing Live at Gotham, or The Tonight Show,or anything like that because I remember being a little girl watching [the original] Arsenio Hall Show, wishing I could hang out with Arsenio, be Arsenio's friend, or something in some kind of way," she told Vanity Fair.

 "...When [his show] came back, I was like, 'Oh, this is my chance.'
 And, when I finally got a chance to do stand-up on there, to me that was like, 'I made it.
 Whatever comes after this is cake.'"

-As for Girls Trip, which earned $115 million at the box office after costing a paltry $19 million to make, "it was like, 'Oh, good I got a job.'"
+As for Girls Trip, which earned $115 million at the box office after costing a paltry $19 million to make, "it was like, 'Oh, good I got a job,'" she told VF.

 Months after its release, she became the first black female comedian to host SNL.
-She's been a guest on seemingly every other talk show since, from The View to The Tonight Show, and now she's leading cooking segments on Ellen and having Trevor Noah confess his love for her—and she's obviously having a ball with all of it.
+She's been a guest on seemingly every other talk show since, from The View to The Tonight Show, leading cooking segments on Ellen and having Trevor Noah confess his love for her.

 She showed off her traditional gown, called a zuria in Eritrea, and matching wrap.